gXLg/node-bridge/README.md

 ## Record

-The record is a DNS, including domains and subdomains.
+The record is a hostname, including domains and subdomains.
 For example you can use `example.org`, `another.example.com`, etc.
+The script will automatically install a CNAME record on that hostname if you own the domain.

 ## Run